Non-conservative Mass Transfer as a Formation Channel for Gaia Black Hole System: Binary Evolution

-Due to mass loss, the system’s orbital period increases from 40 to 140 days.
-The donor rapidly loses almost $10\,M_\odot$, removing most of its hydrogen-rich envelope.
+During the phase, donor rapidly loses almost $10\,M_\odot$, removing most of its hydrogen-rich envelope.
 Following this, the donor’s radius contracts and for over $\sim 0.4$ Myr (most of the remaining core-He burning) the star detaches from its Roche-lobe, halting mass transfer.
 During this stage, the (partially) stripped donor may already appear as a WR star (see Discussion \ref{sec: discussion}).
 At final stages of He burning, the star expands once more, initiating a second mass transfer phase lasting $\sim 0.2$ Myr.
-This phase proceeds at a significantly lower rate than during the former phase, at $\sim 10^{-5}$--$10^{-4}\,M_\odot\,\mathrm{yr}^{-1}$, and results in the loss of an additional $\sim 1\,M_\odot$.
-Ultimately, the mass transfer ceases, leaving behind a $\sim 9\,M_\odot$ stripped helium core and a low-mass companion in a widened orbit with a period of around 174 days.
+This phase proceeds at a significantly lower rate than during the former phase, at $\sim 10^{-6}$--$10^{-4}\,M_\odot\,\mathrm{yr}^{-1}$, and results in the loss of an additional $\sim 1\,M_\odot$.
+Ultimately, the mass transfer ceases, leaving behind a $\sim 9\,M_\odot$ stripped helium core and a low-mass companion in a widened orbit with a period of around 170 days.
 Subsequently, the stripped star may undergo core collapse to a BH, accompanied by low, asymmetric mass loss, for example through neutrino stream emission \citep{Fryer1999}.
 This can lead to a modest orbital widening and induce an eccentricity in the binary system; see broader discussion on the possible origin of eccentricity in Section~\ref{sec: eccentricity} of the Appendix.